4k4xs4pH1r3/offensive-security/windows.md

     https://github.com/PowerShell/PowerShell/releases/download/v6.2.3/PowerShell-6.2.3-win-x64.msi

-3. Open Powershell as administrator
+3. Open PowerShell as administrator

 4. Allow the execution of the scripts inside of PowerShell